shamscorner/vitesse-stackter-clean-architect/README.md

 - [ ] Change the favicon in `public`
 - [ ] Remove the `.github` folder which contains the funding info
 - [ ] Clean up the READMEs and remove routes
+- [ ] Update client service url for Apollo GraphQL in `apollo.config.js` if you use GraphQL API
+- [ ] Update http link for GraphQL API in `src/common/ApolloClient.ts` if you use GraphQL API

 And, enjoy :)